 Mange in bears is usually a sporadic problem involving individuals or small numbers, but cases have steadily increased over the past two decades.
-Mange is a disease that tends to flare up in 'hot spots' and then decrease as other 'hot spots' develop.
-In Pennsylvania, we have now documented cases in three-quarters of the state, and bears with mange also have started appearing in several other eastern US states as well.
+Mange is a disease that tends to flare up in "hot spots" and then decrease as other "hot spots" develop.
+In Pennsylvania, we have now documented cases in three-quarters of the state and bears with mange also have started appearing in several other eastern US states as well.
 We do not know if this trend is related to bear populations, human activities, or changes in the parasite that affect transmission.
 Yet, despite the current level of cases, we do not believe mange is having a population-level effect because bear numbers continue to be at record levels.
 In recent years we have partnered with researchers at Indiana University of Pennsylvania, University of Georgia, and most recently Penn State University (PSU) to study various aspects of this disease.
 The most recent PSU study focused on the effectiveness of treatment for free-ranging bears, survival with and without treatment, reinfection rates, the effect of disease on movement patterns, and occurrence of other host parasites.
-This current research is in the process of being published and implemented into Pennsylvania Game Commission standard operating procedures (SOPs).
+The results of this research is in the process of being published and was implemented into Pennsylvania Game Commission standard operating procedures (SOPs) regarding the response to reports of mange in black bears (SOP 40.11).
 A regional study will begin in 2023 as well that will look to understand and create better regional cooperation in both data/biological sample collecting, public communication, and disease transmission work.
 This work is being managed by researchers at the University of Georgia and contributed to by multiple state agencies in the eastern United States.